 - Cooldown and compare notes!

-Mobility and strength for swimrunners
+Mobility and strength in swimrun training

 Even if swimrun is a sport with constant change, you more or less move in the same pattern to propel yourself forward.

 When it comes to swimming, you want to maintain the ability to move well through your shoulders.
-In running, your lower limbs and knees absorb the impact.
+In the running, your lower limbs and knees absorb the impact.
 Therefore you want to add mobility and strength to your lower body.

-SWIM MOBILITY.
 In the mobility routine shown in the video above, we walk you through 5 exercises that can be used during the warmup to open up your shoulder.

-These 5 mobility exercises for swimmers are,
+These five mobility exercises for swimmers are,

 - Sleeper stretch